 Course Course Description Credit Hrs.
 Contact Hrs.
-Prerequisite: Consent of the department.
-HIST 4362 THE WORLD SINCE 1945 (3) Analysis of major social, political, economic, military, demographic, and cultural trends and events in the world since the end of World War II.
-Prerequisite: Consent of the department.
-3 3 HIST 4363 METHODS OF TEACHING SOCIAL STUDIES AT THE SECONDARY LEVEL (GRADES 6-12) /FIELD (3) Methods of teaching geography, history, and other social studies in high school grades 9-12 and middle school grades 6-8.
+HIST 4362 THE WORLD SINCE 1945 (3) 3 3 Analysis of major social, political, economic, military, demographic, and cultural trends and events in the world since the end of World War II.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
+HIST 4363 METHODS OF TEACHING SOCIAL STUDIES AT THE SECONDARY LEVEL (GRADES 6-12) /FIELD (3) 3 3 Methods of teaching geography, history, and other social studies in high school grades 9-12 and middle school grades 6-8.
 Thirty clock hours of field experience.
 This course fulfills senior thesis/capstone course requirement.
 Prerequisite: Admission to College of Education; ED 4500 or ELCF 4500/353 and READ 4100/306 (or concurrent enrollment in ELCF 4500/353 and READ 4100/306) and HIST 1092/092 and CAS 2630/363.
-3 3 HIST 4364 COLONIAL LATIN AMERICA (3) From the pre-Columbian Indian civilizations through the European discovery and conquest to the movements for independence.
-Prerequisite: Consent of the department.
-3 3 HIST 4369 FIELD INTERNSHIP (3-12) Special assignment or research projects in museums, schools, libraries, or programs which would involve students in practical applications of historical knowledge or research.
+HIST 4364 COLONIAL LATIN AMERICA (3) 3 3 From the pre-Columbian Indian civilizations through the European discovery and conquest to the movements for independence.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.

+HIST 4369 FIELD INTERNSHIP (3-12) Special assignment or research projects in museums, schools, libraries, or programs which would involve students in practical applications of historical knowledge or research.
 Must complete 25 clock hours per credit hour.
 May be repeated for credit up to a maximum of 12 semester hours.
 Prerequisite: Junior standing, 2.5 GPA., completion of 9 semester hours of history, and consent of the instructor.
 3 3 HIST 4371 MEXICO SINCE INDEPENDENCE (3) Mexico from independence to the present with a major focus on U.S. Mexican relations.
-Prerequisite: Consent of the department.
+Prerequisites: Junior standing or successful completion of at least one history course with a grade of C or higher.
 3 3 HIST 4375 STUDENT TEACHING AND SEMINAR /FIELD (6) Off-campus placement in secondary level schools in two or more grade levels.
 University and cooperating school supervision.
 Five full days including seminar for 16 weeks.
 No other courses may be taken during the semester of student teaching.
-Credit not given for both HIST 270 and 4750/375.
-6 6
+Credit not given for 6 6